 Next, press the TAB KEY to select <sddm> and then press the TAB KEY again to select <Ok> and press the ENTER KEY to proceed and complete the installation.

-Note, a nasty bug can occur when rebooting to the initial session login screen and only seeing a large keyboard, especially if you are using virtualization environments on Linux Mint 20.
+Note that a nasty bug can occur with virtual environment installs when rebooting the initial session login screen and only seeing a large keyboard with KDE and SDDM.

 Before you reboot, open the following file to see if it exists.